MultiQC/MultiQC/docs/modules/vcftools.md

 * `TsTv-by-qual`
   * Plots the transition to transversion ratio as a function of SNP quality threshold (using only bi-allelic SNPs).
+* `TsTv-by-count`
+  * Plots the transition to transversion ratio as a function of alternative allele count (using only bi-allelic SNPs).

 ### To do
 VCFTools has a number of outputs not yet supported in MultiQC which